 Passion 5, 11-140 Yangjae-dong, Seocho-gu, Seoul or 272, Itaewon-ro, Yongsan-gu, Seoul

 A writer/designer, Nancy lives in Oakland with Ronnie, her husband of many years & fellow chocolate enthusiast.

 Date posted: July 1, 2016.
-This entry was posted in Chocolate around the World, Featured, Front page, Korean chocolate, Outside the Bay Area and tagged bingsoo, Cacao Boom, chestnut, Coco Bruni, coffee, gianduja, gingerbread, green tea, hazelnut, honey, Itaewon, kirsch, Korea, Lotte, marzipan, mint, nutmeg, orange, Passion 5, passion fruit, Piaf Artisan Chocolatier, rice, Seoul, sesame, vanilla, yuzu.
+This entry was posted in Chocolate around the World, Featured, Front page, Korean chocolate, Outside the Bay Area, Review and tagged bingsoo, Cacao Boom, chestnut, Coco Bruni, coffee, gianduja, gingerbread, green tea, hazelnut, honey, Itaewon, kirsch, Korea, Lotte, marzipan, mint, nutmeg, orange, Passion 5, passion fruit, Piaf Artisan Chocolatier, rice, Seoul, sesame, vanilla, yuzu.
 Bookmark the permalink.